 This paper is organized as follows.
 We recall basic notions and classical results in Section 2.
-In Section 3, we first prove that if $S$ is a Cohen--Macaulay ring admitting a canonical module $\omega$ and $R$ is a noetherian $S$-algebra which is maximal Cohen--Macaulay as an $S$-module, then the finitely generated Gorenstein projective modules is exactly the left $\Ext^1$-orthogonal class of the thick subcategory generated by $R$ and $\Hom_S(R, \omega)$ in $\mo(R)$; see \Cref{characterization}.
-Using this, we prove \Cref{T2}.
+In Section 3, we first prove that if $S$ is a Cohen--Macaulay ring admitting a canonical module $\omega$, and $R$ is a noetherian $S$-algebra which is maximal Cohen--Macaulay as an $S$-module, then the class of finitely generated Gorenstein projective modules is exactly the left $\Ext^1$-orthogonal class of the thick subcategory generated by $R$ and $\Hom_S(R, \omega)$ in $\mo(R)$; see \Cref{characterization}.
+Using this, we prove \Cref{T2}; see \Cref{cotorsion pair} and \Cref{takanswer1}.
+We also prove a version of \Cref{takanswer1} for Tor-pairs; see \Cref{Tor-pair}.
+We give \Cref{counterexample}, showing that for a resolving subcategory $\mathcal X$ of $\mo(R)$, $(\mathcal X, \mathcal X^{\perp_1})$ may not be a cotorsion pair nor $(\X,\X^{\top_1})$ be a Tor-pair in general.
 When $R$ is an Artin algebra, the category of finitely generated Gorenstein projective modules is the left $\Ext^1$-orthogonal class of some full subcategory of countable type; see \Cref{char-GP-Artin}.
 As an application, we show that a semi-Gorenstein projective module of finite Auslander bound is Gorenstein projective; see \Cref{Auslanderbound}.
-We prove \Cref{T1} in Section 4.
-In this section, we also characterize when every Gorenstein projective module is projective; see Propositions \ref{G-free} and \ref{char-VG}.
+We prove \Cref{T1} and \Cref{T4} in Section 4.
 Finally, we prove \Cref{T3} in Section 5.

-\begin{ack} Part of this work was carried out while Jian Liu and Xue-Song Lu were attending the CIMPA School ``Perspectives in Non-commutative Algebras", held at Anhui University in September 2025.
+\begin{ack} Part of this work was carried out while Jian Liu and Xue-Song Lu were attending the CIMPA School ``Perspectives in Non-commutative Algebras'', held at Anhui University in September 2025.
 We thank the organizers, especially Huanhuan Li, for their warm hospitality.
-Xue-Song Lu is grateful to his advisor, Professor Pu Zhang, for his crucial guidance and helpful suggestions on this work.
-He also thanks Shijie Zhu for an inspiring private talk.
-Souvik Dey was partially supported by the Charles University Research Center program No.UNCE/SCI/022 and a grant GA \v{C}R 23-05148S from the Czech Science Foundation.
-Jian Liu was supported by the National Natural Science Foundation of China (No. 12401046).
-Xue-Song Lu was supported by the National Natural Science Foundation of China (No. 12131015).
+We also thank Silu Liu for helpful comments.
+Xue-Song Lu is grateful to his advisor, Professor Pu Zhang, for his crucial guidance and helpful suggestions on this work, and he also thanks Shijie Zhu for an inspiring private talk.